hzget/hzget.github.io/programming/performance/garbagecollection.md

 ***[sync.Pool][sync.Pool]***
 caches allocated but unused items for later reuse, relieving pressure on the garbage collector.
+An appropriate use of a Pool is to manage a group of temporary items silently shared among and potentially reused by concurrent independent clients of a package.
+Pool provides a way to amortize allocation overhead across many clients.

+* relieve pression on the garbage collector
+* amortize allocation overhead across many clients

 The real power of it is visible when there're frequent allocations and deallocations of the same data structure